anhnguyendepocen/r-workshop-1/week1.md

 You have printed a vector of numbers!
 The style of printing above is called auto-print, which is simply typing the name of the vector object.
 Try the other code that says *print(x)*, and you will get the same result.
 The *print(x)* command is called explicit printing and occurs when you call the *print()* function.
 Don't worry too much about understanding the difference for now, as we will go more in-depth on functions next week.

-There are some conceputal issues that need to be discussed here.
+There are some conceptual issues that need to be discussed here.
 You are probably wondering where the previous x vector object went (x <- 2 + 2).
 One must be careful in naming conventions in R, especially when it comes to objects.
 If you use the same object name, it will overwrite the previously stored object.
 In addition to this convention, the basic vector object has an important rule that must always be followed, and that is uniformity of object class...

 So what is an object class?
 Classes represent the specific type of data that can be housed in a vector.
 There are five distinct classes that are of importance to you at this point.[^4]